Thursday, May 16, 2019

 -"I and the Father are one."
 (English Standard Version)

-*The Seventh-Day Adventist rendering of this text is problematical because it describes a relational oneness rather than ontological.
-The oneness spoken of in John 10:30 is of being or the nature of God, not merely relational closeness.
+*This rendering of the text is problematic because it describes a relational oneness rather than ontological.
+The oneness spoken of in John 10:30 is of being or the nature of God, not kindred.
+The Clear Word Bible confuses a statement about the fundamental qualities of Christ and God with one sounding similar to that of mere friendship.

 -"So there still remains the offer of spiritual rest that God intends for each generation to have, of which the Sabbath is a symbol."
 (Clear Word Bible)